- Date : 28/02/2020

-Riders or add-ons add to the advantages of a term plan, as they provide additional cover against death, disability, hospitalization or critical illness.
-It might seem like a cheaper option, but in some cases, excessive riders could end up becoming more expensive in the long run.
+Riders or add-ons increase the advantages of a term plan, as they provide additional cover against death, disability, hospitalisation or critical illness.
+But in some cases, excessive riders could end up becoming more expensive in the long run.

 When buying a term insurance place, it is essential that you have all the information about it, and are aware of all the terms and clauses.
-It is also important that you inform your nominees about the plan and give them all the necessary information and documents, to prevent any problems when making a claim later.
+This can be done with term plan comparison.
+It is also important that you inform your nominees about the plan and give them all the necessary information and documents to prevent any problems when making a claim later.

-You can make things much easier for your family by using iCare, so that they remain informed about your finances and other important details.
+You can make things much easier for yourself and your family by using iCare.
 A social initiative by Aegon Life Insurance Company, iCare lets you store critical information online, which can be easily accessed by your family in your absence.
+With this, they can remain informed about your finances and other important details.
 You can learn more about iCare here.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment or insurance or tax or legal advice.
 You should separately obtain independent advice when making decisions in these areas.